Real-Time Dam Levels

 Water Level Analysis

 Greenvale is currently maintaining very healthy storage levels.
-With a current fill rate of 92.3%, the reservoir contains 28 GL.
-The local water grid benefits significantly from this stable storage level.
+With a current fill rate of 92.5%, the reservoir contains 28 GL.
+This volume provides a solid foundation for both urban and agricultural demands across Victoria.

 Catchment & Hydrological Impact